Loyola, Tulane plan to increase student housing

 By the end of this summer, Strecker said, 700 beds will be added to Tulane’s campus living.

 In December, Loyola also announced the construction of a new dorm hall beginning in 2024, which is set to hold 600 beds.
-This will be the largest dorm building at the university.
+This will be the largest dormitory at the university.

 Both Tulane and Loyola require first year and sophomore students to live on campus.